 Normally, this airport is almost empty.
 There are a few dozen jets, mostly older training planes, and a whole lot of empty space and runways.
 We drove by Mojave a day or two after 9/11, when every plane in America was grounded.
 And I have never seen so many airplanes in one place in my entire life.
 Mojave was obviously being used as a gigantic parking lot for hundreds and hundreds of planes.
 Think about it — if you ground every plane in the country, you’ve got to have somewhere to put them all.
 And Mojave airport fit the bill perfectly.
 Row upon row of every type jet imaginable, stretching off to eternity in the triple-digit heat, bearing silent witness to the magnitude of what our country had just experienced.
 Continue reading Friday Talking Points — Give ‘Em Hell, Barry!

 The Daily Egyptian has an excellent article about Southern Illinois University at Carbondale student groups that are ready for their campus to move beyond coal.
-They’re asking SIUC to shut . . . → Read More: Southern Illinois University students reject clean coal myth
+They’re asking SIUC to shut down their aging coal . . . → Read More: Southern Illinois University students reject clean coal myth

 I saw this sign at a Farmers Market during a recent trip to Chicago.

-It’s great to see healthy local food made available to more . . . → Read More: LINK cards now accepted at Illinois Farmers Markets
+It’s great to see healthy local food made available to more people regardless of their . . . → Read More: LINK cards now accepted at Illinois Farmers Markets